+Instructor: Dr. Claire Meaders (she/her)

+Email: cmeaders@ucsd.edu

+Student hours: MWF: 10:00 - 10:50 AM
-Instructor: Dr. Claire Meaders (she/her) (cmeaders@ucsd.edu) Student hours are a time when you can come ask clarifying questions about the course material, chat about research, or about any other topics!

-Fridays 11:00-12:00 PM (one-on-one 15 min appointments, sign-ups via calendly https://calendly.com/cmeaders/15min) These spaces are to ensure that time is available for one-on-on conversations and Q&A.
+- Zoom links are on Canvas.
+Student hours are a time when you can come ask clarifying questions about the course material, chat about research, or about any other topics! - Additionally, throughout the quarter I will be holding 15-minute one-on-one chats by appointment on canvas between 2:00-3:00 PM on Wednesdays and Fridays.
+These spaces are to ensure that time is available for one-on-on conversations and Q&A.

-• Mondays 4:00 PM - 5:00 PM (no appointment needed! zoom links on canvas)

-Instructional assistants (student hours TBD):
+Instructional assistants: